EMT Paramedic

 - synthesize knowledge from the basic sciences, social sciences, humanities, and pre-hospital emergency science to conceptualize and resolve patient and health care delivery problems.

-Paramedic Certificate Program expectations:
+Paramedic Certificate Program goal (from CoAEMSP):

 Program Policies